Plan your Hiking – Climbing – Gorilla – Chimpanzee Trekking Wildlife Safari

 Decide what time of the year is best for your hiking Safari in Uganda:

-The Time of year is a key to a successful Safari in Africa.
+The Time of year is critical to a successful Safari in Africa.
 Two main seasons will affect your safari planning, dry and rainy.
 During the dry season, rainfall is rare except in Uganda’s Rainforests.
 The air is dry, and temperatures vary widely between hot and cold.
 Savannah vegetation will be sparse, and animals must fight for survival.

 While the heat during the day may make your Safari uncomfortable, it’s important to remember that this is the Best Time of the year to spot wildlife.
 With little water, animals concentrate around riverbeds, lakes, and watering holes, giving you more chances to see wildlife readily.